khalil-M/AppMovie/README.md

 # AppMovie
-A Take-Home assignment that makes use of IMDB's public apis, using declarative paradigm(SwiftUI + Combine)
+A Take-Home assignment that makes use of Movie public apis, using declarative paradigm(SwiftUI + Combine)

 ## Table of Contents